Geometric retract rationality of norm varieties: Introduction

 The above theorem is formulated for fields of characteristic zero, because the standard norm varieties under consideration are mostly studied under this assumption, see e.g.\ \cite{SJ}.
 However, our proof does not make use of resolution of singularities and works in arbitrary characteristic.
 In particular, standard norm varieties in positive characteristic, defined analogously to the case of characteristic zero, are geometrically retract rational, despite the fact that it is not clear that these varieties have a smooth projective model.

 We note that $X_{\alpha,\ell}$ is in general not retract rational over the ground field $k$.
-In fact, whenever $\alpha$ is nonzero in $K^M_n(k)/\ell$, the norm variety $X_{\alpha,\ell}$ is never retract rational (it is not even unirational, because it does not contain a rational point).
+In fact, whenever the symbol associated to $\alpha$ is nonzero in $K^M_n(k)/\ell$, i.e.\ in Milnor K-theory modulo $\ell$, then the norm variety $X_{\alpha,\ell}$ is never retract rational (it is not even unirational, because it does not contain a rational point).